-- 18.8.2 Recall Period.
-The recall period shall be through the fall employment window of the third school year following contract cancellation (e.g. Teachers reduced during the 2002-2003 school year would be eligible for recall until September 15th, 2005). - 18.8.3 Sequence of Recall.
-All Teachers who are still within the recall period shall be included in the recall pool and will be considered for vacancies for which they qualify. - 18.8.4 Notice of Recall.
+18.8.2 Recall Period.
+The recall period shall be twenty-four (24) months following the date of the cancelled employment contract.

+18.8.3 Sequence of Recall.
+All Teachers who are still within the recall period shall be included in the recall pool and will be considered for vacancies for which they qualify.

+18.8.4 Notice of Recall.
 Written notice of recall opportunities will be sent to a Teacher at his/her last known address by certified letter, return receipt requested.
 It is the responsibility of the Teacher to notify the Human Resources Department of any change of address.
 A copy of the notice should be sent to the Association.
 The Teacher shall have ten (10) business days from the receipt of the notice to reply to the District.
-A Teacher's name may be removed from the recall list for the following reasons: - 18.8.4.1 No reply to the recall notice within ten (10) business days of receipt of the notice; - 18.8.4.2 No longer at last known address; - 18.8.4.3 Refusal to accept two (2) different positions offered by the District: or. - 18.8.4.4 Upon the Teacher's request. - 18.8.5 Benefits.
+A Teacher's name may be removed from the recall list for the following reasons:

+18.8.4.1 No reply to the recall notice within fifteen (15) business days of mailing of the notice;

+18.8.4.2 No longer at last known address;

+18.8.4.3 Refusal to accept two (2) different positions offered by the District; or,

+18.8.4.4 Upon the Teacher's request.

+18.8.5 Benefits.
 Upon recall, Teachers will have previous time off and leave benefit balances and salary level restored to the level that existed at the time of their contract cancellation, and will retain their prior standing under the Teacher Employment Law.
 Teachers may continue to work on and receive educational advancement credit during the time of lay-off.
-All educational advancement guidelines in effect during the period of lay-off will apply to laid off personnel. - 18.9 Transition Services.
-The reduced employee will be eligible for transition services offered by the District through the Human Resources Department.
+All educational advancement guidelines in effect during the period of lay-off will apply to laid off personnel.